 The Financial Services concentration is designed to introduce the student to some of the fastest growing economic sectors in the world: Insurance Sales and Underwriting, Commercial Real Estate, and Financial Planning/Brokerage.
 Required courses are: Economics 310 (Money, Banking, and Monetary Policy), Finance 320 (Risk and Insurance), Finance 331 (Introduction to Investments), Finance 340 (Principles of Real Estate), Marketing 330 (Sales), and one upper-level finance elective.
 Students can then specialize by choosing one of two options, each of which requires two additional courses: [1] Insurance Option - Finance 322 (Property and Liability Insurance) and Finance 326 (Principles of Life and Health Insurance); or [2] Real Estate Option - Finance 442 (Real Estate Appraisal) and Finance 450 (Real Estate Investment and Taxation).
 A grade of "C" or better is required for all of the above courses.
 Six hours of 300-400 level School of Business electives are also required.
 Geography 420 (Geographic Information Systems) is recommended for students interested in Real Estate.
 NOTE: All finance majors must have a grade of "C" or better in FIN 301 to graduate.

-FINANCE Total Hours: 120 FRESHMAN YEAR Sem.
+FINAN Total Hou · FRESHMAN YEAR Sem.
 Hrs.
 SOPHOMORE YEAR Sem.
 Hrs.
-Freshman Seminar 101 3 Accounting 205, 206 6 Communications 135 3 Social science elective 3 English 105, 115 $ \begin{array}{c} 6\\ 3\\ 3\\ 3\\ 6\\ 30 \end{array} $ Management 210 3 Fine and performing arts Mathematics 260 6 Approved humanities elective Economics 201 and 202 3 Mathematics 121 Information Systems/Decision Sciences 265 3 Information Systems/Decision Sciences 150 English 226 or English 325 3 Science (two-semester sequence) Science (non-sequential area) 30 JUNIOR YEAR Business Law 280 Economics 310 Finance 301 Management 301 Information System/Decision Sciences 383 Marketing 301 Approved courses for selected concentration Sem.
+Freshman Seminar 101 3 Accounting 205, 206 6 Communications 135 3 Social science elective 1 3 English 105, 115 6 Management 210 3 Fine and performing arts 1 3 Mathematics 260 3 Approved humanities elective 1 3 Economics 201 and 202 6 Mathematics 121 3 Information Systems/Decision Sciences 265 3 Information Systems/Decision Sciences 150 3 English 226 or English 325 3 Science (two-semester sequence) 6 30 Science (non-sequential area) $\frac{3}{30}$ 30 30 JUNIOR YEAR Sem.
 Hrs.
-3 3 3 3 3 3 12 30 SENIOR YEAR Information Systems/Decision Sciences 350 Management 480 Approved electives Approved courses for selected concentration $ \frac{Sem.
-Hrs.}{3} 9 \frac{15}{30} 30 $
+SENIOR YEAR Sem.
+Hrs.
+Business Law 280 3 Information Systems/Decision Sciences 350 3 Economics 310 3 Management 480 3 Finance 301 3 Approved electives 9 Management 301 3 Approved courses for selected concentration 2 15 30 Information System/Decision Sciences 383 3 30 Marketing 301 3 Approved courses for selected concentration 2 12 30

 FRESHMAN SEMINAR: Required of all first-time freshman, and all transfer students with fewer than 30 total semester hours of credit.

 NOTE: Six hours of approved courses with international content must be integrated into the curriculum.